 Eglo records kicked off their new year nicely with the ever growing K15 delivering a sonically pleasing, Latin house inspired EP.
 Previous work with Henry Wu through Eglo records sights at a range of influences, entrusting jazz and hip -hop with their core influence, with the added ‘broken beat’ style production being a consistence presence in their solo work as well.

 The ‘Broken beats’ in the UK’s dance scene derived from house producers, Domu, Seiji and Neon Phusions wanting to add something extra house music.
 They helped pioneer the Co -Op movement in the early 1990s – early 2000s, along with artists such as; IG culture, Dego and Alex Phounikz as well as other.
 Coming from different scenes the movement came together at a time where they sought to change the underground scene to incorporate a different groove to their work.
 In some ways, K15 has somewhat backed the break beat resurgence in the last few years, as well as the recently formed selectors assemble.

-K15 throughout the EP seems to showcase his deep love for the broken beat style beats, as he seems to blend that with some afro and Latin inspired synthesized percussions.
-Sunbeams’ is an infectious rhythm, with the funky bassline setting pace early on, whilst the quick looped Congo drums and persistent bells provides the energy, reminiscent of some early afro and Latin tracks.
-‘Starbursts 3’ on the other hand, is a pulsating house, broken beat styled track with a concoction of exotic percussions, giving the track a great party feel.
+K15 throughout the EP seems to showcase his deep love for the broken beat style beats, as he seems to blend that with some Afro and Latin inspired synthesized percussion.
+Sunbeams’ is an infectious rhythm, with the funky bassline setting pace early on, whilst the quick looped Congo drums and persistent bells provides the energy, reminiscent of current Latin House tracks.
+‘Starbursts 3’ on the other hand, is a pulsating house, broken beat styled track with a concoction of exotic percussion, giving the track a great party feel.
 ‘Escenia’ closes the EP blissfully, with a downtempo but still challenging piece.

 With only three tracks, your kind left wanting one more, and with each track fitting so nicely together it almost feels like one long track.
-Nevertheless, K15 is an talented producer who is definetly worth keeping an eye on.
+Nevertheless, K15 is an talented producer who is definitely worth keeping an eye on.

 Have a listen to this month’s release from Culross Close (K15) release below: